-We were in Bangkok sitting inside a restaurant chain called Kin Kao Kin Pla, which is what my Thai hubby calls a “hiso” restaurant (hiso means high society, but we consider hiso restaurants in Bangkok anywhere that isn’t a street vendor and in an air-conditioned building).
+The first time I tasted Tom Yum Spaghetti was when in Bangkok sitting inside a restaurant chain called Kin Kao Kin Pla, which is what my Thai Hubby calls a “hiso” restaurant (hiso means high society, but we consider hiso restaurants in Bangkok anywhere that isn’t a street vendor and in an air-conditioned building).

-The sauce was so creamy, it reminded me of an Italian pasta sauce, but also had the perfect spicy, sour taste of tom yum soup, and the huge prawns were cooked perfectly.
-We ate Thai-style and shared many other dishes, but my favorite one was the Tom Yum Spaghetti.
+The sauce was so creamy from the coconut milk, yet it reminded me of an Italian pasta sauce with the chunks of tomato, but also it had the perfect spicy, sour taste of tom yum soup, and the huge prawns were cooked perfectly.
+We ate Thai-style and shared many other dishes that meal, but my favorite one was the Tom Yum Spaghetti.

-Tom Yum Spaghetti is a Thai fusion dish full of sweet, spicy, zesty flavor that my Thai hubby and my American friends adore!
-Try out our recipe today!
+Tom Yum Spaghetti is a Thai fusion dish packed with lemongrass and galangal, creamy coconut milk, spicy dried Thai chilies, zesty tamarind and lime flavors that my Thai hubby and my American friends adore!
+Best week night dinner right here!

 - 4 servings of spaghetti noodles, or pasta of your choice